1ec5/apple-turnover/README.md

 * ID of the node at the beginning of the turn lane
 * ID of the node at the end of the turn lane, where the driver turns
 * `left`, `right`, or `reverse`, as indicated by lane markings or signage; combinations of maneuvers, such as `left;right`, result in separate maneuvers
-* The `highway` tag of the way at the end of the turn lane (but not the way onto which the driver turns)
+* The `highway` tag of the way at the end of the turn lane
+* The `highway` tag of the way onto which the driver turns (the cross street)
 * The number of lanes that may be used for this maneuver
 * The length (in meters) of the turn lane
 * The length (in meters) of the portion of the turn lane that is surrounded by lane change restrictions; left blank if the entire lane is subject to lane change restrictions